 - They are reluctant to allow you into certain aspects of their private life.
 While some people just like to have a significant sphere of privacy, continued reluctance to open up about one’s private life (i.e., discussing family problems, medical concerns, finances, etc.) may be a sign of commitment phobia.

 - They are afraid to talk about the future.
 Perhaps the most obvious indication of commitment phobia is a general preference to avoid talking about the future or making plans for years — or months, or weeks — down the road.
 If the subject of marriage and children makes your or your partner uncomfortable, it’s a strong indication that there’s a fear of commitment, whether to you in particular, or to any partner in general.

 There are many other potential warning signs, but the five above are some of the most common.

 Now that you’ve got a good indication of what commitment phobia is and how to spot it, you’re probably looking for some advice on how to get past these problems in your relationship.

-Whether its your or your partner that fear commitment, it’s important for you both to acknowledge and accept that: a) there’s no such thing as “perfection” and there’s no guarantees that someone else will be more compatible than your current spouse; b) no-one can ever be certain that their partner is “the one”; and c) life moves fast, and at some point you will need to decide whether to commit or to end the relationship.
+Whether it’s your or your partner who fears commitment, it’s important for you both to acknowledge and accept that: a) there’s no such thing as “perfection” and there are no guarantees that someone else will be more compatible than your current spouse; b) no-one can ever be completely certain that their partner is “the one”; and c) life moves fast, and at some point you will need to decide whether to commit or to end the relationship.

 Help!
 Nothing Is Working, My Partner Still Won’t Commit!

-If your partner is the one with the commitment phobia and the reluctance to get married — and if all your attempts to help them work through these fears have failed – then you may eventually need to (gently) lay down an ultimatum: commit, or break up.
-You can’t live your entire life in a state of paralysis, so eventually a decision about the future of your relationship will be unavoidable.
+If your partner is the one with the commitment phobia and the reluctance to get married — and if all your attempts to help them work through these fears have failed – then you may eventually need to (gently) lay down an ultimatum: commit or break up.
+You can’t live your entire life in a state of paralysis, so eventually a decision about the future of your relationship needs o happen.